 Without the reliable employee culture of the break room or water cooler, or the broader company connection of corporate lunches and holiday parties, stories become integral to maintaining a sense of culture and connection.
 This can be facilitated in a number of ways.

 One possible point of connection that Jerome and Antoine discussed was employee spotlights.
 Focusing on the specific people who were responsible for recent company successes is a great way to inspire and foster a positive company culture.
 In fact, there is perhaps no better way to make employees feel valued and engaged than for them to see that the company recognizes exactly how their contributions aided in the success—this is a particularly powerful leadership best practice that improves employee engagement.

-Other means of encouraging a more engaged and connected employee culture could be scheduled daily or weekly “coffee breaks.”
+Other activities to improve employee engagement could include scheduled daily or weekly “coffee breaks.”
 These offer opportunities for employees to share stories and discuss anything they need or want to with their coworkers—whether it be work struggles or successes, or simply casual conversation.
 These forums naturally encourage the sharing of stories, which, as stated before, will help to maintain a company culture of engagement and connection.

 3. Customer Experience

-It isn’t just internal stories that can help employees feel more connected and engaged.
-The ability of employees to connect the work they do with the experience of the end user can greatly improve their sense of purpose.
+It isn’t just internal stories that can help people feel more connected and enhance employee engagement.
+The ability of employees to connect the work they do with the experience of the end user can also greatly improve their sense of purpose.

 Antoine mentioned a vice president of a company he formerly worked for who would routinely share positive customer feedback with the entire company to help the employees see the good their work was doing.
 Antoine explained that stories from customers about how the company specifically helped them were a huge point of connection for employees at every level.